 Jardin Majorelle, Morocco

-Palm trees, cacti, fountains and cobalt blue buildings are the hallmarks of this small but stunning garden in Marrakesh.
+Palm trees, cacti, fountains, and cobalt blue buildings are the hallmarks of this small but stunning garden in Marrakech.
 Jacques Morelle, a French artist, lovingly developed this garden for nearly 40 years before ill health forced him to sell it.
 Yves Saint Laurent and his partner, Pierre Berge, are the most recent owners of the property; a memorial to Saint Laurent was added to the garden after his death in 2008.

 Getting There: The gardens are a short ride by petit taxi or bus from Jemaa el-Fna Square.
-You can also book an excursion through Viator.

-This Loire Valley chateau offers three tiers of spectacular Renaissance-era gardens, starting with the geometric Ornamental Garden — which uses plant-based symbolism to evoke the many shades of love.
+This Loire Valley chateau offers three tiers of spectacular Renaissance-era gardens, starting with the geometric Ornamental Garden, which uses plant-based symbolism to evoke the many shades of love.
 (In one section, for instance, the box hedges form a maze to conjure up the whirlwind and confusion of passion.)
 The Kitchen Garden displays some 40 species of vegetables, arranged in a colorful but orderly patchwork.

 Getting There: Villandry is nine miles from Tours and 150 miles from Paris.
 Without a rental car, you can take a train to the Tours station and catch a cab from there.
-You can also visit Villandry as part of a guided tour.

 Japan is famous for its gardens, painstakingly designed and groomed to create serene spaces for contemplation.
 You can see some of the country’s best at Kyoto’s Daitokuji, where numerous temples are surrounded by several types of zen gardens, some with lush green moss, others with raked sand.